Social Work (SWK)

 Prerequisites: EDEC A107 with a minimum grade of D or PSY A365 with a minimum grade of D.

-SWK A424 Social Work Research 3 Credits
+SWK A428 Social Work Practice with Organizations and Communities 3 Credits

 SWK A429 Trauma and Crisis Intervention in Social Work Practice 3 Credits